 Horses who pull carriages on Labor Day will be forced to walk on hard pavement all day long.
 They will breathe in exhaust fumes and may not be given adequate food or water.
 At the end of a long day, they’ll be crammed into a tiny stall until they’re dragged out the next morning to start all over again.

 2. Sheep Tormented for Their Wool

 3. Orcas and Other Dolphins Held in Captivity

-Orcas enslaved at marine parks will perform meaningless tricks in front of crowds of screaming people in order to get food.
+Orcas held captive at marine parks will perform meaningless tricks in front of crowds of screaming people in order to get food.
 They’ll swim in endless circles in a tank that is, to them, the size of a bathtub.
 The reverberations from their sonar will bounce off the walls of the tanks, adding to their torment.

 4. Egg-Laying Hens

 Hens used by the egg industry will spend their day crammed into wire “battery cages” about the size of a file drawer with up to nine other hens.
 Because they’re packed so closely together, they’ll have to urinate and defecate on each other.